Deborah Copenhaver Fellows

 Deborah is a horsewoman, raised on a cattle ranch in northern Idaho and brought up in a competitive family of rodeo champions.
-She holds a BA degree with a fine-art major following study in Italy.
-In the post-Vietnam era, Deborah gained recognition creating veterans’ memorials including the Inland Northwest Vietnam Veterans Memorial, Montana State Vietnam Veterans Memorial, and Washington State Korean Veterans Memorial.
-Corporate commissions have included Boy Scouts of America, Coors, Kaiser Corporation and the University of Texas.
+She holds a BA degree with a fine arts major following study in Italy.
+In the post-Vietnam era, Deborah gained recognition creating veterans’ memorials across the country.
+Corporate commissions have included Boy Scouts of America, Coors, Kaiser Corporation, and the University of Texas.

-For the last 19 years, Deborah and her husband, Fred Fellows, have lived on their horse ranch in Sonoita, Arizona where she depicts the Western heritage from which she came.
-Through her subtle realistic depictions, she documents the Western world that she knows and loves.
+For the last 20 years, Deborah and her husband, Fred Fellows, have lived on their horse ranch in Sonoita, Arizona where she depicts the Western heritage from which she came.
+Through her subtle, realistic depictions, she documents the Western world that she knows and loves.